 Illicit and prescription drugs are federally classified in the United States to be in one of five categories that underscore their potential for addiction and whether they have any medicinal value.

-Drugs in this category are considered to have zero medical use and have an enormous potential for abuse — the drugs in Schedule I including heroin, GHB, LSD, and marijuana.
+- Schedule I: Drugs in this category are considered to have zero medical use and have an enormous potential for abuse — the drugs in Schedule I including heroin, GHB, LSD, and marijuana.

-Schedule II drugs have a high potential for abuse and addiction but boast some therapeutic value.
+- Schedule II: Schedule II drugs have a high potential for abuse and addiction but boast some therapeutic value.
 These include cocaine, methamphetamine, opium, and prescription opioids such as morphine and oxycodone.

-These drugs have a much lower potential for abuse and may not be physically addictive while having a more comprehensive range of medical applications.
+- Schedule III: These drugs have a much lower potential for abuse and may not be physically addictive while having a more comprehensive range of medical applications.
 Some of these drugs include anabolic steroids, ketamine, Vicodin, and products containing codeine.

-Schedule IV drugs consist mostly of prescription medications that have a lower potential for abuse.
+- Schedule IV: Schedule IV drugs consist mostly of prescription medications that have a lower potential for abuse.
 These can still become physically and psychologically addictive if abused.
 It includes Klonopin, Xanax, Valium, and Ativan.

-Lastly, these are medications that have a low potential for abuse.
+- Schedule V: Lastly, these are medications that have a low potential for abuse.
 The substances are mostly medications that contain small amounts of codeine.

 What Are Federal Heroin Penalties?